 How Do I Automate Bulk Loading?

 If you want to schedule your bulk loading process to run on a schedule, you will need to configure a Snowflake Task.
 This allows you to specify a schedule and warehouse for your copy command to use.
-This uses a cron expression
+This uses a cron expression.

 In order to use these tasks, you will need to ensure you configure the following:

 From a security perspective, tasks run using the role that has the ownership privilege on the task.
-You will need to ensure that the role has the correct granted permissions to be able to read the required data
+You will need to ensure that the role has the correct granted permissions to be able to read the required data and write the data into the destination.

 Warehouse Sizing for Bulk Loads